 FHSS systems expect to operate in a noisy environment, containing other spread spectrum and fixed frequency devices.
-Renishaw's communication protocol features a unique probe ID to ensure that the RMI is receiving information from the correct probe and not from one on a neighbouring machine.
-Further security features include signal encoding and noise detection, a range of different channel hopping sequences, and transmission retries in the event of significant signal interference.
-If the RMI does not receive a valid signal from the RMP after a series of retries, it asserts its probe open and error outputs to bring the machine to a halt.
+Renishaw's communication protocol features a unique probe ID to ensure that the RMI-QE is receiving information from the correct probe and not from one on a neighbouring machine.
+Further security features include authentication, data integrity assessment and interference detection.
+Every system operates with a unique hopping pattern to ensure co-existence with other Renishaw systems on adjacent machines.
+The bespoke protocol has been designed to combat interference by using a series of retransmissions when a communication does not get through, while preserving overall system latency and metrology performance.
+If the RMI-QE does not receive a valid signal from the RMP after a series of 'retries', it will assert the error output to bring the machine to a safe halt.

-To interfere with the radio probe transmission, another signal will need to coincide with the same channel at the same time and must overwhelm the radio probe signal.
-This is unlikely since the 2.4 GHz band is reserved for low power transmission, so that the number of devices that are likely to be in range of the RMI at any point is probably low.
-The most likely impact of an interfering signal is to corrupt a few bits of the communication.
-If one message is blocked by another device, it would then need to hop with the same channel sequence at the same time interval as the probe to continuously block its communications.
-Realistically, the chance of this happening is very small.
+To interfere with the radio probe transmission, another signal must coincide with the same channel at the same time and overwhelm the radio probe signal.
+The 2.4 GHz band is reserved for low power transmission, meaning few devices are likely to be within range of the RMI-QE at any point.
+An interfering signal could potentially corrupt the data packet of the communication.
+If one transmission is blocked by another device, it would need to hop with the same channel sequence at the same time interval as the probe to continuously block its communications.
+The probability of this occurring is very small.